-French Country Adventures are guided, slow travel tours through Southwestern France for no more than 6 people, from early spring to late fall.
+Welcome to French Country Adventures, guided, slow travel, small group tours through the south of France.
 The less traveled regions of Gascony, the Basque Country, Occitanie, and parts beyond, have all of the charms, but none of the crowds.
 Within these fabled boundaries you’ll discover the unexpected pleasures of their unique history, time-honored traditions, and local flavors.

 Bienvenue à la campagne.